gabrielm888/renotefy.proj.web/README.md

 ## Deployment

-This project is configured for easy deployment to Netlify.
-The repository can be connected directly to Netlify for continuous deployment.
+This project is configured for easy deployment to Vercel.
+The repository can be connected directly to Vercel for continuous deployment.
+The application is built as a static site with client-side routing and Firebase integration.

 ## Project Structure